Geta/klarna/src/Klarna.Payments/README.md

     - In this case we expect that no information exists server side.
 We retrieve personal information from form fields and use that to populate the object with personal information.

 If anything goes wrong it could be that the Klarna widget will display a pop-up, allowing the user to recover from any errors.
 In case of non-recoverable error(s); the widget should be hidden and we should inform the user to select a different payment method.
 The happy flow (no errors) would mean that we will retrieve an authorization token from Klarna and can continue with the checkout process.
 Receiving an authorization token means that the risk assessment succeeded and we're able to complete the order.
 The authorization token is provided during the form post to Epi (purchase).
-This authorization token is important because it allows us to make sure no changes were made client side (as you can change the cart items in the autorization call as well).
+This authorization token is important because it allows us to make sure no changes were made client side (as you can change the cart items in the authorization call as well).

 Checkout flow:
 - Server side - During checkout we use the CreateOrUpdateSession to update the session at Klarna (this does not contain any PI)
 - Client side - When the user clicks on 'Place order' we use the Klarna javascript library to do an authorize call, providing the necessary PI.
     - If authorize succeeds we receive an authorization token, which we add to the checkout form and pass on to our server
     - If authorize fails, for example if there are no offers based on the user's personal info, we flip a boolean on the user's cart server side.
 That boolean will allow the CreateOrUpdateSession to send PI to Klarna in any subsequent call (IKlarnaPaymentsService - AllowedToSharePersonalInformation).
-- Server side - After authorize we take our cart and create another 'clean' session based on the information we have (which is our 'thruth'), using this session and the authorization token we can create an order in Klarna.
+- Server side - After authorize we take our cart and create another 'clean' session based on the information we have (which is our 'truth'), using this session and the authorization token we can create an order in Klarna.
     - If creating an order fails, the authorize request has been tampered with and the payment fails

  In your own implementation you can use Checkout.Klarna.js as a reference implementation.
 The existing Checkout.js has been modified slightly in order to 1. (re-)load the Klarna widget after updating the order summary and 2. do an authorization call to epi on 'jsCheckoutForm' submit.